Atrix256/SampleZoo/contributing.md

 * graph: make axis labels instead of using footer text
 * make datacache use file compression (zlib?).
 The data makes this a very poor proposition. a 30MB data cache file compressed to 27MB for me.
 * look into multithreading the tests & sample generation. data cache would need to be made safe for this.
+* pcg variant or splitmix instead of mersenne twister, says Marc Reynolds.
+Faster and higher quality.

 ### 1D Sampling Patterns & Tests
 * more irrational numbers such as the silver ratio and the plastic constant.
 Just meaningful irrational numbers though.